iCalcify

 Frequently Asked Questions

-The Boer formula is one of the most validated estimation formulas for LBM,
+The Boer formula is one of the most validated LBM estimation methods.
+It provides a good estimate but for precise measurements, DEXA scans are recommended.